The Best Aftermarket Glock Triggers

 The clever thing here is that they retain the factory striker spring to maintain the Glock’s legendary reliability, which makes this suitable for duty and self-defense use as well.
 The Zev is a top-tier drop-in Glock trigger, and it’s designed for standard Gen 4 Glocks, making for a smoother trigger pull without the need to send your gun to a specialist.

-5. Lightest Pull: Apex Tactical
+5. Duty Pick: Apex Tactical

 The standard Glock trigger isn’t bad per se, and you can absolutely find people who like its pull and feel.
 If that’s you, and you simply want something a little bit lighter, then the Glock Action Enhancement Trigger from Apex Tactical is what you’re looking for.